Varunshadnoor/Data-analytics-Projects/README.md

-# Data-analyst-Projects
+Data-Analyst-Projects

-This repository contains all my projects showcasting my knowledge in different skills like-Ms-Excel,Power BI,SQL and many more
+This repository contains all my projects showcasing my knowledge in various tools and skills, including MS Excel, Power BI, SQL, and more.

-1.E-commerce Data Analysis
+1. E-commerce Data Analysis

-Project Description:This project focuses on analyzing e-commerce data using SQL and Python.
+Project Description: This project focuses on analyzing e-commerce data using SQL and Python.
 Key highlights include:

-->Writing advanced SQL queries to extract insights.
+Writing advanced SQL queries to extract insights.

-->Performing data cleaning, aggregation, and visualization.
+Performing data cleaning, aggregation, and visualization.

-->Exploring customer behavior and sales trends.
+Exploring customer behavior and sales trends.

+Repository Contents:

-->The repository contains the Jupyter Notebook with detailed analysis and visualizations.
+A Jupyter Notebook containing detailed analysis and visualizations.

-2.Hotel Booking and Cancellation Analysis:
+2. Hotel Booking and Cancellation Analysis

+Project Description:

-->Explored trends in booking cancellations (37% rate) and guest behavior for City and Resort hotels using Python and Excel.
+Explored trends in booking cancellations (37% rate) and guest behavior for City and Resort hotels using Python and Excel.

-->Analyzed room assignment efficiency,guest types, and yearly trends with actionable insights for improving operational strategies.
+Analyzed room assignment efficiency, guest types, and yearly trends.

+Derived actionable insights for improving operational strategies.

+Repository Contents:

+Detailed Excel reports and Python scripts used for analysis.

+3. Sales Insights Analysis

-3.Sales Insights Analysis | Power BI, Data Analytics |
+Tools: Power BI, Data Analytics

+Project Description:

-->Developed an interactive Power BI dashboard to analyze sales trends and performance, providing a comprehensive view of key metrics such as revenue, profit margins, and customer segmentation.
+Developed an interactive Power BI dashboard to analyze sales trends and performance, providing a comprehensive view of key metrics such as revenue, profit margins, and customer segmentation.

-->Cleaned and processed raw sales data for accuracy, ensuring reliable insights into sales distribution across regions, product categories, and time periods.
+Cleaned and processed raw sales data for accuracy, ensuring reliable insights into sales distribution across regions, product categories, and time periods.

-->Identified actionable insights, including top-performing products and customer preferences, to enhance strategic decision-making.
+Identified actionable insights, including top-performing products and customer preferences, to enhance strategic decision-making.

-->Enhanced visual storytelling by integrating dynamic visualizations and slicers, enabling users to explore trends and patterns in real-time.
+Enhanced visual storytelling by integrating dynamic visualizations and slicers, enabling users to explore trends and patterns in real-time.

+Repository Contents:

+Power BI files and a summary of findings in documentation.